queen-raae/gatsby-remark-oembed/README.md

 ## oEmbed support

 Under the hood the oEmbed provider list from [oembed.com](https://oembed.com/#section7) is used.
+It is downloaded on every build so oEmbed support stays current.

 So far these providers are confirmed to be working: CodePen, Flickr, Instagram, Reddit, Twitter, Vimeo, YouTube, SoundCloud.